 - The last boss.
 You have to destroy various bits before the next becomes available; destroy the chest gun and arm to target the chin, destroy that and the head is your target, kill that and you're done.

 - Video Game Remake: A team of amateur game programmers called "Robo Action Game VII@2ch" created a freeware PC remake of Valken entitled "Assault Suits Gunvalken".
-They didn't just do a vanilla remake, however; they added a spate of new Assault Suits for you to pilot (including Lemnos, a seafood-themed Joke Character AS, the Blodia mecha from Armored Warriors/Powered Gear, the title mecha from the game Veigues Tactical Gladiator, and the title mecha from the extremely early Squaresoft game Cruise Chaser Blassty), changed the weapon system (each AS has a set loadout of four weapons) and included a "practice" menu that lets you replay any stage in the game with a full loadout of fully-upgraded weapons.
+They didn't just do a vanilla remake, however; they added a spate of new Assault Suits for you to pilot (including Leynos, Exzas the near gamebreaking experimental successor unit to the Valken from the PS1 Tactical RPG sequel, a seafood-themed Joke Character "Marine Blue", the Blodia mecha from Armored Warriors/Powered Gear, the title mecha from the game Veigues Tactical Gladiator, the title mecha from the extremely early Squaresoft game Cruise Chaser Blassty, fellow doujin mecha Gunhound, the Zenith, various mecha with the Thexder homing laser, and more), changed the weapon system (each AS has a set loadout of four weapons) and included a "practice" menu that lets you replay any stage in the game with a full loadout of fully-upgraded weapons.

 - Villainous Valor: Major Beldark tries to save Rick in Mission 4 when they start burning up in the Earth's atmosphere.
 The other enemy AS pilot has to convince Beldark to break off, which he reluctantly does.
 When the Versis more or less captures Rick and crashes on Earth, Beldark immediately leads a rescue mission to get Rick back, which also ends up with your Mauve Shirt ally Herman getting killed by them.

 - Wave Motion Gun: The laser weapon at maximum level.